pythonindia/inpycon-blog/content/blog/2021/announcing-pycon-india.md

 ## Platform

-With our amazing experience last year, and great feedback from the attendees, we have decided to use [Hopin](https://hopin.com/) as the platform for the conference again.
+From the feedback received from the attendees, we have decided to use [Hopin](https://hopin.com/) as the platform to organize the conference again.

+Along with Hopin, our communication platform for the conference will be [Zulip](https://zulip.com/).
+Feel free to join the [PyCon India Zulip channel](https://pyconindia.zulipchat.com/) anytime, if you want to stay updated regarding the conference.

 ## Call for Proposals

 We will be starting our call for proposals soon.
 In case you are excited about teaching or talking about Python, no matter whether you started recently or have been using Python for a decade, make sure you put in a talk proposal.
 No one became an expert in a day - neither at presenting nor at programming.
 So don't be shy and don't think too much, just put in a proposal.

-* CFP Opens: March 01
+* CFP Opens: First week of March 2021
-* CFP Closes: May 15
+* CFP Closes: 15th May 2021

 ## Sponsorship and Community Partners

-From our experience organizing the conference online last year, we have decided to not take any sponsorships for this year.
+This year, the team has collectively decided to not take any sponsorships to improve the logistics and organization of PyCon India 2021.

 On the other hand, we are looking forward to the support from the various Python communities across India in helping us organize, and manage the conference.